cloudscribe/graphql/README.md

 * Authorization of graphql operations and fields using ASP.NET Core Authorization policies
 * Implementing a GraphQL Mutation as a patch, sending only the changed values similar to JsonPatch
 * Consuming graphql from Blazor HttpClient
-* Consuming a GraphQL Subscription using WebSockets from Blazor -- coming soone
+* Consuming a GraphQL Subscription using WebSockets from Blazor -- coming soon

 ## Next Steps